grierson/grierson/event-sourcing.md

 | 2   | Bob     | $94     |
 | 3   | Charlie | $20     |

-Since transactions aren't recorded and balances' overwritten we lose any evidence of what happened.
+Without transaction records and overwritten balances, we lose all evidence.

 So we can't ask questions like

 * Why is my balance $0, What did I spend it on?
 * Why is my bank account locked?

-**Event Sourcing** resolves this by recording each **event** to an **event log** to maintain a historical record.

 ## What is Event Sourcing?